Choose a setup to test and debug your Microsoft Teams app

-Microsoft Teams apps can contain one or more capabilities, and the ways to run or even host them may be different.
-When it comes to debugging, in general, we have the following ways to run your Microsoft Teams app:
+Microsoft Teams apps contain one or more capabilities and the ways to run or even host them are different.
+For debugging, use one of the following ways:

-- Locally hosted, in Teams This involves running locally with tunneling software and creating a package to upload into Teams.
-This allows you to easily run and debug your app within the Teams client.
+- Locally hosted in Teams: This involves running the app locally in tunneling software and creating a package to upload into Teams.
+This permits you to easily run and debug your app within the Teams client.

-- Cloud-hosted, in Teams This truly simulates (or is) production-level support for a Teams app.
-It involves uploading your solution to your externally accessible server or cloud provider of choice (we recommend Azure, of course) and creating a package to upload into Teams.
+- Cloud-hosted in Teams: This truly simulates the production level support for a Teams app.
+It involves uploading your solution to your externally accessible server or cloud provider of choice and creating a package to upload into Teams.

-In general we recommend you use multiple manifests and packages to allow you to maintain separation between production and development services.
+Use multiple manifests and packages to maintain separation between production and development services.
 For example, you might choose to register separate development and production bots and create appropriate packages to upload them in your testing environment.
-We also recommend you upload and test your production package before submitting your app for publishing in our app store, or distributing to customers.
+We also recommend, you upload and test your production package before submitting your app for publishing in our app store or distributing to customers.

-Running this way does not give you access to Teams app functionality or Teams-specific bot functions like roster calls and other channel-specific functionality.
-In addition, some capabilities may be allowed by the Bot Framework in the Bot Emulator that might not function when running in Microsoft Teams.
+Running the bot locally does not give you access to Teams app functionality or Teams-specific bot functions like roster calls and other channel-specific functionality.
+In addition, some capabilities are permitted by the Bot Framework in the Bot Emulator that might not function when running in Microsoft Teams.

-Your bot can be run within the Bot Emulator.
+Your bot can run within the Bot Emulator.
 This enables you to test some of the core logic of the bot, see a rough layout of messages, and perform simple tests.
-Here are the steps:
+Following are the steps:

 - Launch the Bot Emulator and set the URL: